chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 * The document is not available under an open licence, unlike the English documentation which is freely available on the CIDOC CRM website.

-Representatives of the Canadian Francophone heritage community have launched a new initiative to translate the CIDOC CRM in order to provide an up-to-date French version that is openly accessible and free of charge, with the endorsement of the CRM SIG.
+Representatives of the francophone heritage community have launched a new initiative to translate the CIDOC CRM in order to provide an up-to-date French version that is openly accessible and free of charge, with the endorsement of the CRM SIG.
 The results of this work will therefore be available to the entire international and Francophone heritage community.

 ## Purpose